1

 FAQ

-Will Apthona spp. kill leafy spurge?
+Will Aphthona spp. kill leafy spurge?

 Leafy spurge flea beetles do kill leafy spurge plants.
 The primary means of mortality is through the larval feeding on the roots which reduces root energy stores and decreases nutrient uptake.
 The feeding damage can also open the plant up to infections from soil pathogens.